-Here are the absolute basics of what you need to know about Frank Kameny, who lived a long and extraordinary life.
+From Eric Marcus: Here are the absolute basics of what you need to know about Frank Kameny, who lived a long and extraordinary life.
 He was fired from his federal government job in 1957 because he was gay.
 He didn’t just go home and pull the covers over his head.
-He fought a successful eighteen-year-battle with the government to change the law so the same thing didn’t happen to other gay people.
+He fought a successful 18-year battle with the government to change the law so the same thing didn’t happen to other gay people.

 - Have absolute confidence in your beliefs;